swalladge/prt452-a1/README.md

 Tests Status:  [![Build Status](https://travis-ci.org/swalladge/prt452-a1.svg?branch=master)](https://travis-ci.org/swalladge/prt452-a1)

-The program is run as follows (with `file.txt` the name of a file with a list of words to process, or `-` to read from standard input):
+The program is run as follows (with `file.txt` the name of a file with a list of words to process):

 ```
-$ python similar_words.py <file.txt>
+$ python anagram_detector.py <file.txt>
 ```

 To run the tests: